-All of this can be included in your X-ray system by integrating the reject confirmation add-on, or by choosing MEKI ONE or MEKI C for your production lines since these systems are equipped with reject confirmations as a standard.
+All of this can be included in your X-ray system by integrating the reject confirmation add-on, or by choosing MEKI ONE for your production lines since these systems are equipped with reject confirmations as a standard.

 Add-Ons that Ease the Production Flow

 To ensure the best possible detection, food producers should pay attention to the way the products arrive from the transferring conveyor to the X-ray.
 Add-on product guides help to line up the incoming products so that they arrive at the X-ray in a consistent way, preferably to the center of the imaging area supporting the best performance.

 Also, with sensitive production flow, roller bridges can be utilized between the existing conveyor and X-ray system’s conveyor to close any gaps and further increase the smooth production flow.

 Challenging production environment is not a problem for an X-ray system, but food producers should acknowledge the product characteristics and the production environment when implementing an X-ray system.
 Industries, such as dairy or meat may require a higher IP class for their production equipment, and this is something that should be considered before the implementation.

 Also, by using necessary add-ons, such as an integrated air conditioner, food producers can help to extend the system’s lifetime, reduce maintenance costs, and enhance the performance by providing an optimal inspection environment.